All Episodes

 SIU is starting a third party in North Carolina.

-We don't want the Tea Party becoming an actual third party.
+We don't want the TEA Party becoming an actual third party.

 We want the Democrats to do third parties.

-The SEIU somehow still not happy.
+The SEIU, somehow still not happy.

-The labor power house is starting a new third party in North Carolina that hopes to field its own slate of candidates, part of an effort to make the Democrat Party more reliable on issues important to labor.
+The labor powerhouse, is starting a new third party in North Carolina that hopes to field its own slate of candidates, part of an effort to make the Democrat party more reliable on issues important to labor.

 In other words, they are trying to guarantee that you blue dogs are history.

-The SEIU, this is probably the way a lot of people are going to use health care.
+This is probably the way a lot of people are going to use health care.

-Well, they'll keep it going in case they need it, but it's not going to be an active all-the-time third party.
+Well, they'll keep it going in case they need it, but it's not going to be an active, all-the-time third party.

-Get rid of the moderates, get rid of those 30 or some odd that voted against the health care bill.
+They're just trying to get rid of the blue dogs, get rid of the moderates, get rid of those 30 or some odd that voted against the health care bill.

 They want purity.

-This is fast fantastic.
+Uh, this is fantastic.

-I love it.
+I love it uh.

-And in addition to that, there's other SEIUs, SEIU news from the Washington Post, one of the nation's biggest labor unions, a major backer of the regime, is condemning the regime's Department of Homeland Security's immigration enforcement practices, protesting the use of deportation quotas for agents and expanded workplace audits.
+One of the nation's biggest labor unions, a major backer of the regime, is condemning the regime's Department OF Homeland Security's immigration enforcement practices, protesting the use of deportation quotas for agents and expanded workplace audits.

-There's been a failure with this strategy.
+There's been a failure with this strategy, a lot of anger within our union.

 We look at it, we see the everyday impact of these immigration policies.